 What Percent of People Have a PhD?
-Statistics and Trends
+2026 Stats

 If you're considering pursuing a PhD or simply curious about doctoral education, you might wonder: exactly what percentage of people have a PhD?
 The answer reveals just how exclusive this achievement remains, both in the United States and globally.